 Monthly reviews recap blog post activity on “A Lesbian And Her Laptop,” personal updates, and what’s coming up for the blog next month.

-As a reminder, A Lesbian And Her Laptop’s Ko-Fi page is accepting one-time donations of $3.
-The goal is currently collecting the funds to help me move out of my parents’ house to access high-speed, reliable internet and stronger mental health.
-You can also use the Ko-Fi commission menu to purchase affordable J&J Chats for advice, ($3) promos for LGBTQ artists, businesses, and etsy shops ($5), and reviews of your favorite queer show, film, book, or song ($8).
+A Lesbian And Her Laptop’s Ko-Fi page is still up-and-running with one-time donations of $3.
+The current Ko-Fi goal will help me upgrade the blog’s WordPress hosting package for plug-ins and SEO tools.
+The commission menu is still available as well, including J&J Chats for advice, ($3) promos for LGBTQ artists, businesses, and etsy shops ($5), and reviews of your favorite queer show, film, book, or song ($8).
 The Ko-Fi shop features pins and stickers with the blog name and logo!

-If you enjoyed any of the blog posts during January, consider making a one-time $3 donation to my Ko-Fi, or becoming a patron for exclusive blog content (starting at $1/month).
+If you enjoyed any of the blog posts during February, consider making a one-time $3 donation to my Ko-Fi.
 And remember to share your favorite posts to get more people reading!